 It provides a simplified and efficient means for parties to serve legal documents between two countries party to the convention, without the use of consular and diplomatic channels.

-Information about the documents required and the process for service of Victorian judicial and extrajudicial documents abroad is contained in section 80.02 of the Supreme Court (General Civil Procedure) Rules 2005.
+- The documents required and the process for service of Victorian judicial and extrajudicial documents abroad (see section 80.02).

 When completing the Form 80A:

 - In the box: 'Identity and Address of Applicant', insert the Supreme Court Prothonotary's Office details.

 - In the box: 'Address of Receiving Authority', insert the contact address provided on the Hague website of the country where the document will be served.

 Documents that are required when making a request for service abroad of judicial or extrajudicial documents include:

 Three copies of the documents you require to be served.